scalebeat/randy/README.md

 ```

 **Note:** You can choose hash algo of: raw, md5, sha256 or sha512 - it will be used
 to hash the final id.
+Keep in mind that you should **never use "raw" in production**
+as it will expose your hostname and port on which Randy is running.

 Now you can try it by running: